 Is FlutterFlow Right For You?

-FlutterFlow is a great app-building platform, but it’s not for everyone.
+FlutterFlow is a capable app-building platform, but it's designed for a specific audience.
 Select FlutterFlow if:

-• You’re pretty comfortable with coding and technical concepts.
+- You're comfortable with coding and technical concepts

-• You have the patience and time to learn how to use FlutterFlow’s building interface.
+- You have the patience and time to learn FlutterFlow's building interface

-• You don’t know any coding or technical concepts.
+- You don't know coding or technical concepts

-• You want an app-building platform that you can use right out of the box — in other words, you don’t want to deal with a steep learning curve.
+- You want an app-building platform that you can use right out of the box—without a steep learning curve

 What Kinds of Apps Can I Build With FlutterFlow?

-Because FlutterFlow is such a powerful platform, there’s really no app you can’t build.
-Whether you want to build an online store, social network, or a Kanban board for your team, FlutterFlow has every API connection, integration, and component you need.
+Because FlutterFlow is a powerful platform, there's really no app you can't build—provided you have the technical skills.
+Whether you want to build an online store, social network, or a Kanban board for your team, FlutterFlow has the API connections, integrations, and components you need.

 FlutterFlow's free version lets you publish a web app that your users access using their web browsers.
 The lowest tier pricing model gives you your own custom domain, and the highest tier lets you publish a native mobile app to the Apple App Store and Google Play Stores.